-In more than twelve years of working as a drill and blast engineer, I have learnt many great practices on site, and witnessed as many equally questionable ones that I believe should not be propagated into the wider open pit industry.
+In more than twelve years of working as a Drill and Blast Engineer, I have learnt many great practices on site, and witnessed as many equally questionable ones that I believe should not be propagated into the wider open pit industry.
 With some mindful procedures, we can all do our best to keep safety a priority and efficiency an objective.
 This is a series of Drill and Blast Best Practices that will break down parts of the operational process that many people tend to overlook these days.

-The operations of drilling and blasting are the beginning of mining operations.
+The operations of drilling and blasting are critical to mining operations.
 The safety of a blast, the quality of the material fragmentation, the roads’ conditions, and the resulting slope stability all strongly depend on the proper execution of these jobs.
 The drilling itself can be treated as an activity composed of several steps and begins long before the drill rig even reaches the workbench.
 The blasting plan must follow the drill, charge and timing projects.
 All these activities depend on one another and therefore must be planned and carried out as a single process.

 Bench Preparation: Easily Avoid Hazards